AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

   **Exercise**: What would the mean turnaround time have been if A had instead arrived at `t = 5s` and C had arrived at `t = 0s`?
 Answer: C's turnaround = `2s`, B's turnaround = `4s`, and A's turnaround = `9s`, for a mean turnaround time of `5s`.
 {% endaside %}

-### Shortest Remaining Time First (P)
+### Shortest Remaining Time First

-This algorithm is the shortest job first algorithm above but with preemption.
+This preemptive algorithm is the shortest job first algorithm above but with preemption.
 Whenever a new process arrives in the queue, we check all processes to see which one has the least amount of estimated time remaining until 100% completion.
 That's the process we'll run next.

 If the process that's currently running is tied with another during this selection process, we'll obviously always prefer to continue running the current process so we don't waste time on performing a context switch.